When medical or surgical therapy has not been effective in relieving the symptoms of a balance disorder, vestibular rehabilitation may help.

 The process begins with an initial evaluation, which usually takes 90 minutes.
 During this evaluation the patient's medical history relative to his or her balance problem is reviewed, including prior hearing and balance testing.
 Further tests may be recommended to gather additional information.

-Treatment sessions at the Vestibular Rehabilitation Center last 45 minutes and are integrated with a detailed home exercise program.
+Vestibular rehabilitation treatment sessions last 45 minutes and are integrated with a detailed home exercise program.
 The average duration of therapy is three to six months.